miso-lims/walkthroughs/workshop/7-pools.md

 ##Pools

 1. On the _List Pools_ page, under the _Illumina_ tab, select _Options_ → _Add Pool_.
-1. Enter an alias and description for the pool and the target concentration.
+1. Enter the alias as the project name followed by `_POOL` and description for the pool and the target concentration.
 Illumina will be selected by default for the type.
 1. Check _Ready to Run_.
 1. Use the search box to find the dilutions created previously.
 1. For each dilution, press the _+_ button to add the dilution to the pool.